robkavanagh/maser/README.md

 </p>

 # Use cases
 MASER has been utilised for a variety of science cases.
-The published use cases as of Feb 2026 are as follows:
+The published use cases as of March 2026 are as follows:
-- Assessing the geometric dependence of pulse durations from long period radio transients [(Zhong & Most 2025)](https://doi.org/10.48550/arXiv.2509.09057)
+- Assessing the geometric dependence of pulse durations from long period radio transients [(Zhong & Most 2026)](https://doi.org/10.3847/2041-8213/ae4337)
 - Interpreting the non-detection of magnetic star-planet interactions [(Peña-Moñino et al. 2025)](https://doi.org/10.1051/0004-6361/202451835)

 # Acknowledging use of the code